We're starting to, I don't want to hear no complaints.

 It's crazy.

-Shout out Cassius Clay.
+Shout out to Cash Clay.

 In 1965, yeah.

-Shout out to Mohammed Ali.
+Shout out to Muhammad Ali.

-Um, this is what they kept in the 1950s.
+This is what they kept in the 1950s.

-Clark County Sheriff's Department kept us the blue book, a compendium of dossiers on hoodlums and criminals who are not welcome in Las Vegas.
+Clark County Sheriff's Department kept us the Blue Book, a compendium of dossiers on hoodlums and criminals who are not welcome in Las Vegas.

-Sheriff's rifle.
+Sheriff's Rifle.

 Look at this, beyond the strip.